A projection method for particle resampling: Background

 \section{Background}

-Particle, marker particle, or macro-particle methods, such as particle-in-cell (PIC), are discretizations that, akin to traditional continuum-based methods such as finite elements (FE), finite volume, etc., discretize continuous PDE models as opposed to discrete, ground truth models like molecular dynamics.
-Particle methods scale with dimension with a theoretical accuracy of $\Order{N^{-\frac{1}{2}}}$ and complexity $\Order{N}$, with $N$ particles, whereas continuum methods have higher order accuracy, $\Order{N^{-p}}$ for some order $p$, usually two or higher, the complexity is order $\Order{N^D}$ with $N$ grid points in each dimension $D$.
+Particle, marker particle, or macro-particle methods, such as particle-in-cell (PIC), are discretizations that, akin to traditional continuum-based methods such as finite elements (FE), finite volume, etc., discretize continuous PDE models as opposed to discrete, ground truth models, like molecular dynamics.
+Particle methods scale with dimension with a theoretical accuracy of $\Order{N^{-\frac{1}{2}}}$ and complexity $\Order{N}$, for $N$ particles.
+By comparison, continuum methods have higher order accuracy, $\Order{N^{-p}}$ for some order $p$, usually two or higher, and complexity $\Order{N^D}$, with $N$ grid points in each dimension $D$.
 For example, with a commonly attainable $p=2$ the complexities cross over at $D=4$ and particle methods have lower order complexity at higher dimensions.
-This scaling with dimension has motivated the use of the PIC methods for the Vlasov-Maxwell-Landau (VML) system, or Boltzmann’s equation with Coulomb collisions in Landau form.
+This scaling with dimension has motivated the use of the PIC methods for the Vlasov-Maxwell-Landau (VML) system, or Boltzmann’s equation with Coulomb collisions in Landau form for magnetized plasmas and Vlasov-Poisson-Landau in astrophysics \cite{Lancellotti01112007}.
+Continuum methods are a viable options as well \cite{Gkeyll,Shi2022}, and hybrid PIC / continuum methods have been developed \cite{KrausError2017,adams2024performance}.
+In fact, the method developed here was motivated by conservative coupling of FE and PIC methods and results in a hybrid kinetic, continuum model.

+Mesh or grid adaptivity is a fundamental tool in PDE modeling for both continuum and particle methods, and is known as \textit{particle resampling} in particle methods.
+This paper develops a particle resampling approach that uses a conservative mapping between particles and continuum grids, a projection \cite{PusztayKnepleyAdams2022}, that conserves an arbitrary number of moments exactly, that was developed by the structure preserving discretization community \cite{Kraus2017,WEINSTEIN1981235}.
+This is flexible, allowing remapping to almost any new set of particles.
+The focus of this paper is on investigating the efficacy of this method at reducing particle noise, adapting to improve grid quality, as well as undersirable side effects with standard plasma model problems.
+The testing codes are built on PETSc (Portable, Extensible Toolkit for Scientific Computation), and are publicly available (Appendix \S\ref{sec:ad}).